davidbasilefilho/libstring.ai/README.md

 ## Features

+- Written in modern C23 for enhanced safety and performance
 - Small String Optimization (SSO) for better memory usage with short strings
 - SIMD-accelerated string operations using SSE4.2 when available
 - Basic string operations (length, copy, concatenate)